eni6ma/eni6ma.github.io/bitcoin.md

 permalink: cryptography
 ---

-# ENI6MA Inc. — A Layer-Zero Proof Company
+# ENI6MA Co. — A Layer-Zero Proof Company

 ENI6MA is **not** just another authentication vendor; it is a *proof* company.